datalife2020/capstone_fashion_weeks/README.md

 | ------------- | ------------- |

 # Joint NYU-POLIMI project for the CAPSTONE course
+This project's aim is to analyse the social media dynamics around Milan and New York Fashion Weeks.
+The results of this research can be found in the website.

+## Website
+The project's website can be found [here](https://datalife2020.github.io/).

-# Information about the data
+## Information about the data
 The data used for this project have been collected from Instagram and Twitter.
 * [Link](https://drive.google.com/drive/folders/1yVfXIoS-C8RRAoTugVGMCeAYtcv9XQKD?usp=sharing) to Instagram data
 * [Link](https://drive.google.com/drive/folders/1tczytEfYoBedmJFdxwwnCpdwtclH5OFu?usp=sharing) to Twitter data